 PROJECT NAME PROJECT.
-NO.
+NO

 Date of Accident Time Report By

-Type of Accident (Check Or ıe):
+Type of Accident (Check One) :

 () Vehicular () Personal () Property

 Name of Injured DOB or Age

 How Long Employed

-Did the Injured Lose Any Tir me?
-How Much n (Days/Hrs.)?
+NI CANDO

+Action Taken

+ı (Days/Hrs.)?

-Was Safety Equipment in Shoes, etc.)?
-Use at the Time of the Accident (Hard Hat, Safety Glasses, Gloves, Safety
+Shoes, etc.)?
+Accident (Hard Hat, Safety Glasses, Safety

-(If not, it is the EMPLOYE Welfare Fund.)
-EE'S sole responsibility to process his/her claim through his/ lth and
+to process his/her claim through his/ ilth and

-INDICATE STREET NAME:), DESCRIPTION OF VE HICLES, AND NORTH ARROW
+INDICATE STREET NAMES, DESCRIPTION OF VE HICLES, AND NORTH ARROW